cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

    <em>Results of a valid SPARQL query for metadata.</em>
 </p>

-**Queries for time series:**<br/>
+#### Queries for measurables (time series)

-Queries for time series need to return the measurement/forecast IRIs (i.e. the IRIs which are connected via `ts:hasTimeSeries`) to the actual time series instances stored in the relational database.
-Those IRIs will be used to grab the actual values from PostgreSQL as well as parameters associated with each measurement/forecast.
-Required columns are `Series` containing the time series' IRI, `Name` containing a user facing name for this entry, and `Unit` containing the unit (which can be blank);any other columns are currently ignored
+Queries for measurable entities need to return the IRIs of the entities representing the dependent value columns (i.e. "Measurable" instances), rather than that of the time series instance itself.
+Those IRIs will be used to grab the actual values from the relational database as well as parameters associated with each measurement/forecast.

+Required columns are `Measurable` (`Measurement` also supported for backwards compatibility) containing the entity IRI, `Name` containing a user facing name for this entry, and `Unit` containing the unit (which can be blank); any other columns are currently ignored

 <p align="center">
     <img src="./docs/time-query-example.jpg" alt="Example result of a time series query" width="75%"/>
 </p>
 <p align="center">
-   <em>Results of a valid SPARQL query for time series IRIs.</em>
+   <em>Results of a valid SPARQL query for measurable entity IRIs.</em>
 </p>

 ## Requests